azuredevcollege/trainingdays/day1/challenge-07/README.md

-# Challenge 7: ARM: Azure Resource Manager (ARM) Templates
+# Challenge 7: ARM - Azure Resource Manager (ARM) Templates

-## Here is what you will learn
+## Here is what you will learn 🎯

 - get to know the Azure Resource Manager and Resource Providers
 - learn about how ARM templates are structured and what you can do with them
 - create a basic template and deploy them via the Azure Portal
 - work with parameters and deploy using Azure CLI

-## Just to be on the same page...
+## Just to be on the same page

 Before we can get into Azure Resource Manager and the related templates, we need to clarify some terms: